 Can you see the difference?

-According to David, to write effective copy you should ask three important questions.
+According to David, to write effective copy you should ask three questions.
 They are very similar to what I presented earlier, but they are specific to copywriting:

 - Who is your market?